kimruddock/pawelgrzybek.github.io/_drafts/2016-11-30-top-picks-2016-november.md

 [https://medium.com/@matuzo/i-totally-forgot-about-print-style-sheets-f1e6604cfd6](https://medium.com/@matuzo/i-totally-forgot-about-print-style-sheets-f1e6604cfd6)

-Have you ever heard saying "The Cobbler's Children Have No Shoes" — this is the reason why I neglected me website so much.
+Have you ever heard saying "The Cobbler's Children Have No Shoes" — this is the reason why I neglected my website so much.
 I promise to update a design and make it more accessibility friendly very soon.
 Print styles is another thing that I will do — thanks to this great article by [Manuel Matuzovic](https://twitter.com/mmatuzo).
 Collection of great tips how to improve printed websites.

 - - -